-The 1098-T form is an annual statement that reports the amount of tuition billed during the previous calendar year.
+The 1098-T form is an annual statement that reports the amount of qualified education expenses paid during the calendar year.
 The purpose of the form is to assist in determining eligibility for certain education-related tax credits under the US Treasury Taxpayer Relief Act of 1997.

 • You do not need your 1098-T unless you are filing for these credits.